-Moms, are you exhausted with your baby fighting sleep during the day and at bedtime?
+Moms, are you exhausted when your baby fights sleep during the day and at bedtime?
 Learn how to get a baby to stop fighting sleep once and for all.

 If there’s one thing all new moms struggle with, it’s sleep.
 From not getting enough of it to managing erratic sleep patterns, it seems there’s never any end to sleep issues.

 Perhaps the biggest headache?
-Dealing with a baby fighting sleep.
+A baby fighting sleep.

 My son seemed to have it worst.
 He never liked to nap (and would wake up cranky each time).
 Putting him to sleep would take upwards of an hour each time.
 No matter how tired he looked, he still fought going to sleep.